elianezanlorense/vorstellungsgesprach/README.md

 The labeled retrieval and LLM evaluation scripts test application quality.
 A conventional automated unit-test suite is not currently documented.

 Persistent feedback, operational metrics, and a monitoring dashboard are not implemented.
-The application is currently intended for local demonstration.
+The application is currently intended for local demonstration, alongside the public Streamlit deployment.

 ## Limitations